Grass Valley Veterinary Hospital is locally operated as a proud member of the PetVet Care Centers Network.

 Nestled in the heart of the Sierra Nevada Foothills, Grass Valley is a picturesque town that embodies the essence of California's gold mining history.
 Renowned for its abundant gold reserves and rich underground mines, it holds the distinction of being one of the most prosperous gold mining towns in California.
 Its prime location, just 1.5 hours from Lake Tahoe and 1 hour from Sacramento, makes it a desirable place to live, offering residents a wide range of opportunities and amenities.

-Compensation: $1,100 - $1,300
+Compensation: $1,100 - $1,300 per shift

 - Veterinarian degree (DVM) from an accredited college or university